-Young is an orchestral training programme for talented young instrumentalists ages 14–17 created by the Royal Concertgebouw Orchestra.
+Young is an orchestral training programme for talented young instrumentalists ages 14–17 created by the Concertgebouworkest.
 Young will be launched in the summer of 2019 with a particular focus on attracting talented young people from groups underserved by and underrepresented in the classical orchestral field in Europe.
-Each summer, a group of young musicians will come together to interact with one another, learn from and work with RCO musicians in a variety of settings—including coaching, sectionals, chamber music ensembles, and personal development—and play under the direction of a famous conductor.
+Each summer, a group of young musicians will come together to interact with one another, learn from and work with Concertgebouworkest musicians in a variety of settings—including coaching, sectionals, chamber music ensembles, and personal development—and play under the direction of a famous conductor.

 Young is open to European citizens from all backgrounds.
 We particularly welcome applications from those who will bring greater diversity to classical orchestral music and those who have not yet had access to highly selective training opportunities through youth orchestra programmes, summer festivals, camps, etc., outside of their communities.
 You must be between the ages of 14 and 17 during the summer 2020.
 This means that your birthdate must be between 23 August 2002 and 5 August 2006, with no exceptions.